 Debt collectors: What you need to know

-Even though you have bad debts, you also still have rights.
+Even though you may have bad debts, you also still have rights.
 There are laws that control what debt collectors can and cannot do.

 - Certain credit brokers and credit providers in Australia operate illegally without licenses, so make sure you’re dealing with a licensed individual or organisation.
 To check, you can go through ASIC Connect's Professional Registers or call ASIC's infoline.

-The questions you've asked us about debt consolidation
+FAQs about debt consolidation

 My current bank offers debt consolidation loans.
 Should I just apply with them?

 Applying with your current bank has some advantages, but you should still compare the options available to you before you apply.
 If you have a few negative listings on your credit file and have a strong past relationship with your bank, you may have a better chance of being approved with them than with another lender.
 This is, of course, if your account has been kept in good standing.
-As mentioned, it still helps to compare the options you may be eligible for so you're aware of the debt consolidation possibilities in the market.
+It still helps to compare the options you may be eligible for so you're aware of the debt consolidation possibilities in the market.

 Should I consolidate my debt into my home loan to save having to take out another loan?

-First off, while the interest rate might be lower, remember that the debt will likely be spread out over a much longer period as home loans are for longer terms than standard personal loans.
+First off, while the interest rate might be lower, the debt will likely be spread out over a much longer period as home loans have longer terms than standard personal loans.
 The costs of refinancing should also factor into your decision.

 Do I need to change my budget and spending when I consolidate my debt?

 You might also want to review your current budget and see if there's any ongoing expenditure you can cut back on so you can put more towards your loan.
-This being said, if you choose to enter a debt agreement there may be budget and spending restrictions depending on the nature of your agreement.
+If you choose to enter a debt agreement, there may be budget and spending restrictions depending on the nature of your agreement.

-A debt consolidation loan is a type of personal loan that allows you to combine your current debts, such as loans and credit cards, into one.
+A debt consolidation loan is a type of personal loan that allows you to combine your current debts such as loans and credit cards into one.
 These loans can help reduce the amount you're paying in interest and fees and also make your debt easier to manage with one simple repayment.